12. Data frames#

 ## 6 a4 <NA> c3

-Show how match (Section 5.4.1) can be used to author a very basic version of merge.
+Show how match (Section 5.4.1) can help author a very basic version of merge.

 (iris_sample <- iris[sample(NROW(iris), 6), ])